BAJAJ FINSERV DIRECT LIMITED

 SEBI Guidelines on Lock-In Periods

-• Promoters must retain a minimum 20% of their post-issue capital for 18 months post-listing. (earlier 3 years, relaxed to 18 months).
+• Promoters must retain at least 20% of post-issue shareholding for 18 months.

-• Pre-IPO investors such as private equity firms and venture capitalists are generally subject to a 6-month lock-in.
+• Pre-IPO investors are generally subject to a 6-month lock-in.

 Promoters

-• Lock-In Duration: 18 months from the date of allotment in the IPO.
+• Minimum promoter contribution: 18 months from the date of allotment

 Anchor Investors